abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-summary/index.md

 - The number of "doing" iterations drives the learning curve.
 You will learn more by running different experiments every day than by doing the same job over and over.
 - We're not evolved to bleed a little bit every day with failed iterations.
 We're evolved for small victories all the time, but that's where the herd is.
 If you're willing to bleed a little bit every day, you may win big later.

-### The Foundations Are Math and Logic
+### The Foundations Are Maths and Logic

 > Study microeconomics, game theory, psychology, persuasion, ethics, mathematics, and computers.

-- If you understand math and logic, you have the basis for understanding the scientific method.
+- If you understand maths and logic, you have the basis for understanding the scientific method.
 Once you understand the scientific method, you can separate truth from falsehood in other fields.
 - Be careful when reading because so-called facts are often just opinions with a veneer of pseudoscience around them.
 - It's better to read a great book slowly than to fly through a hundred books quickly.
 Understanding comes through repetition and usage.
 - The five most important skills are reading, writing, arithmetic, persuasion, and programming.
-If you're good with computers, if you're good at basic math, if you're good at writing, if you're good at speaking, and if you like to read, you're set for life.
+If you're good with computers, if you're good at basic maths, if you're good at writing, if you're good at speaking, and if you like to read, you're set for life.

 ### Read What You Love Until You Love to Read